-MC International (OMC) announced in July that its new safety product OMC iHeave - a ship motion measurement instrument - was developed as part of a DUKC desktop study now finalised for North America's 'graveyard of the Pacific'.
-Executive Director Dr Terry O'Brien OAM said his maritime engineering firm delivered the final report to the Columbia River Bar Pilots (CRBP) on Friday 20th July.
+OMC International (OMC) has announced that its new safety product OMC iHeave? - a ship motion measurement instrument - was developed as part of a DUKC? desktop study now finalised for North America's 'graveyard of the pacific'.

+Executive Director Dr Terry O'Brien OAM said his Melbourne-based maritime engineering firm delivered the final report to the

-Dr O'Brien said the research project, commissioned by CRBP with funding from the Oregon Department of Transportation, aimed to investigate the commercial and safety benefits of installing a DUKC (Dynamic Under Keel Clearance) system at the Columbia River Bar.
+Columbia River Bar Pilots (CRBP) last Friday (July 20).
+Dr O'Brien said the research project, commissioned by CRBP with funding from the Oregon Department of Transportation, aimed to investigate the commercial and safety benefits of installing a DUKC?
+(Dynamic Under Keel Clearance) system at the Columbia River Bar.
+This treacherous entrance to North America's Columbia River, which flows into the Pacific Ocean, is known as the 'Graveyard of the Pacific' because it has claimed about 2000 ships and 700 lives since 1792.